-SLI, otherwise known as Scalable Link Interface, is a proprietary graphics card scaling engine developed by Nvidia to allow multiple GPUs to be linked together within one machine.
+SLI, also known as Scalable Link Interface, is a proprietary graphics card scaling engine developed by Nvidia.
+Simply put, it allows multiple GPUs to be connected within one machine.
 The multiple GPUs share the rendering of real-time graphics to create one single output.

 The technology was initially developed way back in the late 1990s by 3dfx.
-Nvidia bought out 3dfx and thus become proprietor of the tech.
-The graphics giant reengineered SLI in 2004 to become the technology we currently see in most modern Nvidia GPUs.
+Nvidia bought out 3dfx and thus became the proprietor of the tech.
+The graphics giant re-engineered SLI in 2004 to become the technology we currently see in most modern Nvidia GPUs.

-SLI supports up to four GPUs at once (2-Way SLI, 3-Way SLI, 4-Way SLI), although for the consumer market the trend is to limit the use of the technology to two units.
+SLI supports up to four GPUs at once (2-Way SLI, 3-Way SLI, 4-Way SLI).
+However, for the consumer market, the trend is to limit the use of the technology to two units.

-The idea is to increase a machine’s rendering capacity by having multiple GPUs working in parallel, each undertakes an equal share of the workload, and thus improve the performance of games especially frames per minute count and shadows, lighting, and textures quality.
+The idea is to increase a machine’s rendering capacity by having multiple GPUs working in parallel, each undertaking an equal share of the workload, and improving the performance of games — especially in terms of frames-per-minute count, shadows, lighting and textures quality.

-Within the SLI framework, there are multiple rendering processes.
+Within the SLI framework, there are two rendering processes.
 These are Alternate Frame Rendering (AFR) and SLI Antialiasing (SLI AA).

 AFR is geared towards better overall performance by having the GPUs use the added firepower to render as much as possible without any overlap.
-It assigns a specific number of frames to the two GPUs, and these work on them independently of one another.
-By way of example, frames 1-10 are covered by the first GPU, while the second GPU works of frames 11-20, and so on upwards.
+It assigns a specific number of frames to the two GPUs, and these work on them independently.
+By way of example, frames 1-10 are covered by the first GPU, while the other GPU works of frames 11-20, and so on upwards.

 Is SLI Still Relevant?

-More often than not, a AAA title records poor SLI performance at launch, that is until the patches and drivers mentioned above can be updated, and a stable SLI profile developed, at which point the technology unquestionably comes into its element and drastically improves games.
+More often than not, an AAA title will deliver poor SLI performance at launch, that is, until the patches and drivers mentioned above can be updated, and a stable SLI profile is developed.
+At this point, the technology unquestionably comes into its element and drastically improves games.

-The first month is when SLI users suffer, but given time the experience becomes well worth it.
-For games that are a year or two old and support SLI, the performance is better across the board (20%-40% range generally), bar a few exceptions and variation in how much of improvement the tech makes.
+The first month is when SLI users suffer, but given time, the experience becomes well worth it.
+For games that are a year or two old and support SLI, the performance is better across the board (20%-40% range, generally), other than a few exceptions and variations in how much improvement the tech contributes.

-For Nvidia, SLI as a proprietary tech is worth propping up and supporting for years to come; it means more GPUs are sold, increase their annual profits.
-With the advent of extremely powerful single GPUs (read GTX and the RTX line) more than capable of handling the demands of ‘’ultra’’ settings on the most power hungry games, the need for multiple GPUs is less and less apparent.
+With the advent of extremely powerful single GPUs — read GTX and the RTX line —, that are more than capable of handling the demands of “ultra” settings on the most power-hungry games, the need for multiple GPUs is less and less apparent.

 SLI is also the GPU technology of the tinkerer by excellence.
-In most case, SLI profiles supplied by Nvidia and developers do relatively well, but more often than not, the in-game graphics options are there to be tinkered with before obtaining optimal performance.
+In most cases, SLI profiles supplied by Nvidia and developers do relatively well.
+Still, more often than not, the in-game graphics options are there to be tinkered with before obtaining optimal performance.

 Arguably, the golden age of SLI support was around the time when the Nvidia 900 series was all the rage around 2015-2016.
-The relative affordability of these GPUs made SLI a far more accessible technology.
+The relative affordability of these GPUs made SLI a far more accessible technology back then.

-In many ways, the GPU market is at a turning point where SLI could quietly be confined to the annals of history, or remain an albeit niche, yet in-demand technology.
+In many ways, the GPU market is at a turning point where SLI could quietly be confined to the annals of history, or remain a niche yet in-demand technology.

-By way of example, SLI is a good tech for those with the finances to build a state of the art dual RTX setup or those who are avid partakers in older games, say World of Warcraft, and can get their hands on two GTX 980s or GTX 970s.
+For example, SLI is a good tech for those with the finances to build a state-of-the-art dual RTX setup or those who are avid partakers in older games, say World of Warcraft, and can get their hands on two GTX 980s or GTX 970s.

 Best Games That Support SLI

-With the above in mind, a wealth of games support SLI and do so well, genuinely improving the visual quality of the game especially at higher resolutions, notably 4K.
+With the above in mind, a wealth of games support SLI and do so extremely well.
+In these cases, SLI genuinely improves the visual quality of the game, especially at higher resolutions — notably 4K.